animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-Refer to the [“Support for the Spring Cache Abstraction”](#apis:spring-cache-abstraction) section for more details on using {data-store-name} as a caching provider in Spring’s Cache Abstraction.
+Refer to the [“Support for the Spring Cache Abstraction”](#apis:spring-cache-abstraction) section for more details on using GemFire as a caching provider in Spring’s Cache Abstraction.

 </div>